Huxleyjj/Terminal_App/README.md

 ### Questionnaire

 The questionnaire is the primary design of this application.
 Several questions are printed to the screen.
 These questions present a scenario and ask the user to select one of the pre-defined responses.
 The user's Greek God is determined by their responses to these questions.

+### Help

+The help option provides details about the application.

 ## User Interaction and Experience